ros2/ros2_documentation/source/Tutorials/Building-ROS-2-on-Linux-with-Eclipse-Oxygen.rst

    :alt: eclipse-1

-We select our directory and select the repository we are interresting in seeing e.g. git-infos like author of code-line, or switching to other branches, etc.
+We select our directory and select the repository we are interested in seeing e.g. git-infos like author of code-line, or switching to other branches, etc.

 .. image:: https://i.imgur.com/RkXnmjr.png
    :target: https://i.imgur.com/RkXnmjr.png